TylerWon/jeopardy/README.md

 scoreboard displaying the earnings of each player, the player that answered the most questions, and a variety of other interesting information.
 - **Never get the same board twice**: Randomized categories and questions ensure that each game you play is unique.

+## Set-up
+1. Clone this repository to your computer
+2. Find the `main` class in the `ui` package, and run!

 ## Inspiration
 I created this project for the software construction course (CPSC 210) that I took in 2020 Winter - Term 1.
 The project